patrickdappollonio/kubectl-slice/docs/template_functions.md

 patrickdap-deployment
 ```

-## `indexOrEmpty`
+> [!NOTE]
+> The `index` function will raise an error if the key is not found.
+If you want to avoid this, use `indexOrEmpty`.

-This function works the same as the `index` function but does not raise errors; instead, it returns an empty string, which can be used in `if` statements, piped to the `default` function, etc. For example:
+`indexOrEmpty` works the same as the `index` function but does not raise errors; instead, it returns an empty string, which can be used in `if` statements, piped to the `default` function, etc. For example:

 ```
 {{ $component := indexOrEmpty "k8s.config/component" .metadata.labels | default "unlabeled" }}